-

 Minimum Number – This holiday requires a minimum of two people.

 Terrain – Walks on this holiday only use waymarked and signposted routes.
 Trails vary from well-trodden woodland paths to steeper paths on looser, rocky terrain.
-Certain sections of the route may be considered exposed, and in the high mountains a certain level of experience, surefootedness, and fitness are essential.
+Certain sections of the route may be considered exposed, and in the high mountains, a certain level of experience, surefootedness, and fitness are essential.
 In early season on higher terrain, you might have to cross patches of snow.
 This route avoids via-ferratas, as does the main track, and so no specific skills or gear are required to follow it.

 Breakfast & Dinner – Normally, breakfast is served from 7am to 9am.
-It usually includes unlimited tea and coffee, bread, butter, jam, honey and chocolate spread.
-In addition, some mountain huts also offer ham, cheese and muesli.
-You can also fill up your your flask/thermos with hot water or tea at breakfast: ask the staff, and it will be free in most huts.
-Dinner is usually served at 7pm or 7:30pm for all guests.
-A typical dinner in a mountain hut is very rich and includes a starter, a first course (such as pasta, risotto, dumplings), a second course (meat with a side dish) and a dessert.
-Any drinks at dinner (water, wine, beer, tea, coffee) are not included and should be ordered and paid separately.
+It usually includes unlimited tea and coffee, bread, butter, jam, honey, and chocolate spread.
+In addition, some mountain huts also offer ham, cheese, and muesli.
+You can also fill up your flask/thermos free of charge with hot water or tea at breakfast; simply ask a member of staff.
+Dinner is usually served at 7pm or 7.30pm for all guests.
+A typical dinner in a mountain hut is hearty and includes a starter, a first course (such as pasta, risotto, dumplings), a second course (meat with a side dish), and a dessert.
+Any drinks at dinner (water, wine, beer, tea, coffee) are not included and should be ordered and paid for separately.

 Lunch – It is often possible to stop for lunch in the mountain huts you pass on the route, but this option is not always available.
-In such cases we recommend you buy some light snack (sandwiches, yoghurt, chocolate, water) from the hut where you have stayed the previous night.
-Mountain huts prepare for lunch the same dishes as for dinner.
-The cost of a typical hot dish, e.g. pasta or risotto, in a mountain hut varies from €7 to €12.
+In such cases, we recommend you buy some light snack (sandwiches, yoghurt, chocolate, water) from the hut where you have stayed the previous night.
+Lunch options in mountain huts are often similar to those served at dinner.
+The cost of a typical hot dish (e.g. pasta or risotto) will vary from €10 to €14.

-Safety – It is your responsibility to be wear appropriate outdoor clothing, follow good practice safety in the mountains procedures and be realistic when calculating how long the route each day will take you given your fitness, experience. and ability.
-These self-guided hut-to-hut walking trips are planned so that they do not require specific skills or gear, unless it is clearly specified in the itinerary.
-You can expect well-maintained trails equipped with direction signs.
-Exposed sections of the trail are secured on the self-guided routes: it makes them safe provided that you follow the basic safety rules for hiking in the mountains.
+Safety – It is your responsibility to wear appropriate outdoor clothing, follow good practice, and mountain safety procedures.
+Be realistic when calculating how long each route will take you, considering your fitness, experience, and ability.
+These self-guided hut-to-hut walking holidays are planned so that specific skills or gear are not required, unless it is clearly specified in the itinerary.
+You can expect well-maintained trails with waymarking.
+Exposed sections of the trail are secured on the self-guided routes: it makes them safe, provided that you follow the basic safety rules for hiking in the mountains.

-It is never hot in the Dolomites at the elevation of 2,000 m and above where most of the hiking routes pass.
-In a sunny day in August the temperature at 2,000 m can reach 20° Cduring the warmest hours of the day.
+Above 2000m, it is rarely hot in the Dolomites, where most hiking routes unfold.
+In August sunshine, the temperature might exceed 20° C during the warmest hours of the day.
 It is comfortable for hiking.
-In a cold cloudy day, the temperature can stay at around 10° C during the entire the day.
+On a cold, cloudy day, the temperature can average 10° C all day.
 It is always chilly at night and early in the morning.
-Thunderstorms, often with hail, are typical for the warmest months (July and August).
-In the Dolomites valleys at the altitudes of 1,000 – 1,500 m the day temperature can reach 27° C. It is fresh in the valleys in the morning and evening, and it is not stuffy at night even in the hottest weeks of the summer.
+Thunderstorms, often with hail, are a feature of certain days in July and August.
+In the Dolomites, valleys at 1000m – 1500m can reach 30° C. It is fresh in the valleys in the morning and evening, and it is not generally stuffy at night, even in the hottest weeks of the summer.

-ETIAS – The European Travel Information and Authorisation System is not due to be introduced until mid-2025.
+ETIAS – The European Travel Information and Authorisation System is not due to be introduced until late-2026.
 Currently there is not an exact date as to when it will come into force.
 This means you do not need to have a ETIAS for travel to Europe at the moment.
 For more information read our blog article here

 Booking Conditions – be sure to read our full terms and conditions here before booking.